It was a series of online searches that led me to the Airwrap, a hair-styling tool from Dyson that promises not to use extreme heat.

 The price tag on the complete version of the Dyson Airwrap might make you hesitate, but since I've been using it, I've packed away or donated every other styling tool I own.
 (But you can also scroll down to see how Dyson customers can score 20% off their next purchase!)

-When the Airwrap arrived, I told my husband I had never held a hair product that felt so fancy.
-The unit comes in a truly gorgeous tan leather storage case and the number of gizmos and gadgets stored inside made me feel like I was a bit out of my league.
+When the Airwrap arrived, I told my husband that I had never held a hair product that felt so fancy.
+The unit comes in a truly gorgeous tan leather storage case, and the number of gizmos and gadgets stored inside made me feel like I was a bit out of my league.
 As I identified each attachment's purpose, I looked at my husband and said, "Maybe I should call my hairstylist and see if she can help me make sense of this."

 The pre-styling dryer attachment is the perfect first step

 The pre-styling dryer, an attachment that blows air and gets hair from wet to "damp" so the other attachments can be used, was first on my list.
 Having used a Dyson Supersonic hair dryer before, I was curious to see what the difference was.
-I decided to dry my hair thoroughly with it the same way I would with the hair dryer, which meant flipping my hair upside down and moving the air through it until it was completely dry.
+I decided to dry my hair with it the same way I would with the traditional hair dryer, which meant flipping my hair upside down and moving the air through it until it was completely dry.

-The smoothing brush attachment tamed my flyaways
+The smoothing brush tamed my flyaways

 The next day, I tried the smoothing brush.
 The complete version of the Airwrap comes with both a soft smoothing brush that's gentle on the scalp and a firm smoothing brush for thicker, frizz-prone hair.
 Since my hair is thinning, I opted to try the soft version and was pleased with the results.
-After hitting my wet hair for less than two minutes with the pre-styling dryer, I went to work brushing the attachment through my hair, smoothing it down until it was dry.
+After hitting my wet hair for less than two minutes with the pre-styling dryer, I went to work brushing the next attachment through my hair, smoothing it down until it was dry.

-I noticed a definite difference between only using the pre-styling dryer and finishing my hair this way.
+I noticed a clear difference between only using the pre-styling dryer and finishing my hair this way.
 There were fewer flyaways and everything laid better and appeared straighter.
 I also thought this was one of the styles that gave my hair the most volume at the roots.